Box Hill Circular via Betchworth walk

 On the Main Walk the most convenient place is the Stepping Stones (01306-889932) pub on Westhumble Street, passed on the way to Box Hill station and usually open all day.
 Another possibility just off the return route is Ryka's Café (01306-884454; open to 4pm winter, 5pm summer), a popular spot for bikers which serves a wide range of food and drink.

-There used to be a shop and café in the station's Old Booking Hall, but Pilgrim Cycles closed in November 2022.
+There used to be a cycle shop and café in the station's Old Booking Hall, but this closed in 2022.

 Profile